netr0m/az-pim-cli/README.md

   group       Sends a request to Azure PIM to activate the given group

 Flags:
-  -d, --duration int    Duration in minutes that the role should be activated for (default 480) -h, --help            help for activate
+      --dry-run         Display the resource that would be activated, without requesting the activation -d, --duration int    Duration in minutes that the role should be activated for (default 480) -h, --help            help for activate
   -n, --name string     The name of the resource to activate -p, --prefix string   The name prefix of the resource to activate (e.g. 'S399').
 Alternative to 'name'.
-      --reason string   Reason for the activation (default "config") -r, --role string     Specify the role to activate, if multiple roles are found for a subscription (e.g. 'Owner' and 'Contributor')
+      --reason string   Reason for the activation (default "config") -r, --role string     Specify the role to activate, if multiple roles are found for a resource (e.g. 'Owner' and 'Contributor')

 Global Flags:
   -c, --config string   config file (default is $HOME/.az-pim-cli.yaml)